Skip to content

 You cannot postpone the start of your studies.

-Yes, but we strongly advise against it.
-The Selection Sprint is designed to be a one-time, intensive experience that helps you and us assess whether Hive’s learning model is the right fit.
+The selection period is designed to be a one-time, intensive experience that helps you and us assess whether Hive’s learning model is the right fit.
 You should approach it with full commitment from the start.

-If you do not pass, you may reapply once by creating a new account at intra.hive.fi and starting the entire process from the beginning.
+If you do not pass, you can reapply once.
+You create a new account at intra.hive.fi and start the entire process from the start.
 There must be at least 300 days between attempts.
 You can only attend the Selection Sprint twice in total.

 Studying at Hive

-Overall, there is a pedagogical team that supports the students’ progress and ensures the learning environment works smoothly.
+However, there is a pedagogical team at Hive that makes sure the learning environment works.

-You start building a base by learning fundamental programming concepts.
-As you progress, you will learn more about data structures and algorithms, backend and API development, network programming, front-end and web development, DevOps and Systems administration, and much more.
+As you progress, you will learn more about data structures and algorithms, backend and API development, network programming, front-end and web development, DevOps and Systems administration, and more.

 Read more about the curriculum here.